temporalio/documentation/docs/go/startworkflowoptions-reference.md

 ---
-id: how-to-set-startworkflowoptions-in-go
+id: startworkflowoptions-reference
-title: How to set StartWorkflowOptions in Go
+title: Go StartWorkflowOptions reference
-sidebar_label: StartWorkflowOptions
+sidebar_label: Workflow Options reference
 description: Create an instance of `StartWorkflowOptions` from the `go.temporal.io/sdk/client` package, and pass the instance to the `ExecuteWorkflow` call.
 tags:
   - developer-guide